LogoFX/Samples.Bootstrapping/README.md

 The `BootstrapperContainerBase` constructor accepts Creation Options.

 The `BootstrapperCreationOptions` class represents various settings for bootstrapper creation.
+Description of the properties of this class follows bellow.

-* `UseApplication` - a value indicating whether the real application is used.
+- `UseApplication` - a value indicating whether the real application is used.
 Default value is `true`.
 Use `false` for tests.
-* `ReuseCompositionInformation` - a value indicating whether the composition information is re-used.
+- `ReuseCompositionInformation` - a value indicating whether the composition information is re-used.
 Use `true` when running lots of integration client-side tests.
 The default value is `true`.
-* `DiscoverCompositionModules` - a value indicating whether the bootstrapper should look for instances of `Solid.Practices.Modularity.ICompositionModule`.
+- `DiscoverCompositionModules` - a value indicating whether the bootstrapper should look for instances of `Solid.Practices.Modularity.ICompositionModule`.
 The default value is `true`.
-* `InspectAssemblies` - a value indicating whether the bootstrapper should look for potential application-component assemblies.
+- `InspectAssemblies` - a value indicating whether the bootstrapper should look for potential application-component assemblies.
 The default value is `true`.
-* `UseDefaultMiddlewares` - a value indicating whether the default middlewares are used.
+- `UseDefaultMiddlewares` - a value indicating whether the default middlewares are used.
 The default value is `true`.
-* `DisplayRootView` - a value indicating whether the root view is displayed upon successful initialization.
+- `DisplayRootView` - a value indicating whether the root view is displayed upon successful initialization.
 The default value is `true`.

 Usage: